DamianMac/damianmac.github.io/_posts/2015-03-06-a-devops-bedtime-story.md

 **Finally, I ask:** "What is the goal of your processes ?
 To have more paperwork, or to have a repeatable, audited set of steps that are tested many times ?".

+An automated, repeatable and audited process beats a manual one every time.
+Automation is based on reality, what will happen and what did happen.
+Automation will find the inconsistencies and surface them, and force you to weed them out of your environments.
+No matter how careful you think you are, having humans in a process like this will always lead to mistakes, and they will never be as efficient at it.

+If you do want to [be more agile](/articles/doing-agile-software-development), you need to be able to iterate more quickly, and doing that means more time spent deploying.
+So you need to learn these lessons and put them into place.

 ## My gift to you ##

 If you find yourself having to fight the good fight introducing automation as part of your work, I hope this gives you a couple of talking points you can use.
 I'd love to hear if it helps!